sigstore/cosign/doc/cosign_initialize.md

 Initializes SigStore root to retrieve trusted certificate and key targets for verification.

 The following options are used by default:
-	- The initial 1.root.json is embedded inside cosign.
+	- The current trusted Sigstore TUF root is embedded inside cosign at the time of release.
-	- SigStore current TUF repository is pulled from the GCS mirror at sigstore-tuf-root.
+	- SigStore remote TUF repository is pulled from the GCS mirror at sigstore-tuf-root.
 	- A default threshold of 3 root signatures is used.

 To provide an out-of-band trusted initial root.json, use the -root flag with a file or URL reference.
+This will enable you to point cosign to a separate TUF root.

-The resulting updated TUF repository will be written to $HOME/.sigstore/root/.
+Any updated TUF repository will be written to $HOME/.sigstore/root/.

 Trusted keys and certificate used in cosign verification (e.g. verifying Fulcio issued certificates with Fulcio root CA) are pulled form the trusted metadata.